Vincent-Toups/bios512/lecture4/tidy-data-and-ggplot.md

 2.  fill - the color of the interior of a polygon or rectangle
 3.  alpha - the transparency of a color
-4.  position - for histograms and bar plots how to position boxes for the same x aesthetic. "dodge" is the most clear.
+4.  position - for histograms and bar plots how to position boxes for the same x aesthetic. "dodge" is the clearest.

 ## Non-trivial Example